Do you want a wedding that doesn’t feel like a performance where everyone is looking at you?

 Pros: No hiking needed to get to the seafloor, often not very many people there at sunset, very unique spot for an elopement, epic photos

-Cons: Need to check the tide schedule, and can be muddy so you gotta be okay with getting a little dirty!
+To note: Need to check the tide schedule, and can be muddy so you gotta be okay with getting a little dirty!

 One of the most beautiful peninsulas in the province, White Point Trail makes you feel like you are in Scotland!
 Rugged, cliffy, and vast.